Skip to Content

 Your German Shepherd’s first heat marks the onset of your dog’s sexual maturity.
 This happens around 9-12 months but can be earlier or later in some dogs.

-I hope the article has taught you everything you need to know about caring for your German Shepherd during the heat cycle, especially showing a little more love for the uncomfortable proestrus changes and keeping her from males during estrus if she’s intact and you don’t intend to breed her.
+I hope the article has taught you everything you need to know about caring for your German Shepherd during the heat cycle, especially showing a little more love for the uncomfortable proestrus changes and keeping her from males during estrus if she’s intact and you don’t intend to mating her.

-• Sharon Waddington
+Sharon Waddington

 Sharon Waddington is the founder of World of Dogz.
 With over 30 years of experience working with dogs, this former Police Officer has seen it all.
 But it’s her trusty German Shepherd, Willow, who steals the show as the inspiration behind this website.
 As Sharon’s constant companion Willow has played a pivotal role in shaping her passion for dogs.
-Find her on Linkedin!
+Recently, Sharon has become deeply passionate about the plight of rescue dogs and is an active advocate for dog rescue, striving to make a difference in the lives of dogs in need.